Krazete/sgmprocessor/data_processing/README.md

 9. Sort by Name.
 10. Search for `MonoBehaviour Beowulf_SM*`.
-11. In the `Beowulf-` file, update all specialMoves' Path IDs.
+11. In the `Beowulf-` file, update specialMoves' Path IDs.
 This should be easy since they are sequential.
 12. Search for `MonoBehaviour Beowulf_BB*`.
-13. In the `Beowulf-` file, update all blockbusters' Path IDs.
+13. In the `Beowulf-` file, update blockbusters' Path IDs.
 These numbers are also sequential.

 ## V. Verify Data

-There is no need to verify that the extracted data is correct; I just wanted to include a link to DevX in this document.
-This program helps in understanding the file structure of the APK.
+There is no need to verify the extracted data; I just wanted to include a link to DevX in this document.
+This program helps in understanding the file structure of the APK and does not require a Windows machine.

 | Download | Link |
 |---|---|